mashpie/i18n-node/README.md

 __n(p, 3, {me: 'marcus'}) // --> 3 is between two and five for marcus
 __n(p, 6, {me: 'marcus'}) // --> and a catchall rule for marcus to get my number 6
 ```
+> __Notice__: the "example" object in your json doesn't use any "one", "other" subnodes although you _could_ use and even combine them.
+Currently "one" referres to the value of exactly 1 while "other" referres to every other value (think of 0, -10, null, false)

 ### variable support